 By: Sharon Aron Baron

-On Wednesday, organizers and volunteers for the committee to recall Patricia “Patte” Atkins-Grad will meet at City Hall to turn in the required signatures to successfully recall the Tamarac City Commissioner.
+On Wednesday, volunteers for the committee to recall Patricia “Patte” Atkins-Grad will meet at City Hall to turn in the required signatures to successfully recall the Tamarac City Commissioner.

 This will be the first time Broward County has ever had a successful petition by recall of any elected official.

-Attorney Alvin Entin will be making a statement at 5:00 pm and handing over completed petitions then along with volunteers.
+Attorney Alvin Entin will be making a statement at 5:00 pm and handing over completed petitions and volunteers.

 The public is invited to attend.
-At 7 pm, the City Commission will be having their meeting which is open to the public.
-Public participation is allowed and residents can sign in and speak for three minutes.
+At 7 pm, the City Commission will have their meeting, which is open to the public.
+Public participation is allowed, and residents can sign in and speak for three minutes.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsSeptember 23, 2023Grace and Kona Need Forever Homes at the Humane Society of Broward County